-As a Consultant, Andrew provides case administration support for a number of restructuring cases, which includes assisting with mailings, website maintenance, claim review and claims reporting.
+As a Senior Consultant, Andrew provides case administration support for a number of restructuring cases, which includes assisting with mailings, website maintenance, claim review and claims reporting.
 Andrew also handles creditor inquiries and provides assistance on various special projects throughout the course of an engagement.

 Andrew received his Juris Doctorate from the University of Southern California Gould School of Law and graduated summa cum laude from James Madison University where he received a Bachelor of Science in Media Arts and Design.

 As a Consultant, Aileen works closely with debtor’s counsel and provides them with deadlines to receive filed notices motions and orders for service, assists with client mailings, maintains case websites, serves as a point of contact for creditor inquiries, responds to creditor inquiries and provides assistance with special projects throughout the course of an engagement and provides case administration support.
 Aileen is currently working on cases including AstroTurf, Hancock Fabrics, Walter Energy, Ryckman Creek Resources and Vertellus Specialties.